A note on the problem of straight-line interpolation by ridge functions

-\textbf{Abstract.} In this paper we discuss the problem of interpolation on straight lines by linear combinations of ridge functions with fixed directions.
-By using some geometry and/or systems of linear equations, we constructively prove that it is impossible to interpolate arbitrary data on any three or more straight lines by sums of ridge functions with two fixed directions.
-The general case with more straight lines and more directions is reduced to the problem of existence of certain sets in the union of these lines.
+\textbf{Abstract.} This paper proves that any three distinct straight lines in the plane contain vertices of a closed broken line with sides parallel to the coordinate axes.
+We use this geometric fact to analyze the interpolation problem on lines by linear combinations of ridge functions.
+We constructively prove that it is impossible to interpolate arbitrary data on any three or more straight lines with sums of ridge functions having only two fixed directions.
+The general case, involving more directions and arbitrarily many straight lines, is reduced to the problem of existence of certain finite sets in the union of these lines.

 \textit{Mathematics Subject Classifications:} 15A06, 26B40, 41A05

 \textit{Keywords:} ridge function; interpolation; linear equation; closed path; cycle